psegre/fphd/fpga/practicum/2_gates/README.md

 available on the _Digilent Arty Board_.

 Additionally you will implement and verify a **parameterized ring-oscillator** circuit.
-Despite the circuit is pretty simple to be coded in Verilog you will need additional `dont_touch` **synthesis directives** and **special timing constraints** in order to properly map the RTL code on real FPGA hardware.
+Despite the circuit is pretty simple to be coded in VHDL you will need additional `dont_touch` **synthesis directives** and **special timing constraints** in order to properly map the RTL code on real FPGA hardware.